ip69719/ci-portfolio-four/README.md

 1. Check the details are correct and then click "Create instance".
 1. Return to the ElephantSQL dashboard and click on the database instance name for this project.
 1. In the URL section, click the copy icon to copy the database URL.
+Connecting Heroku app to your database.
+1. Return to the Heroku dashboard open the Settings tab